 How Do I Choose Between a Traditional and High Deductible Policy?

 Your employer may offer a high deductible option or a traditional health insurance option.
 If they cover the entire cost of the premium, it may be easier to handle the budgeting with the traditional health insurance option.

-Health insurance is one the things you should never cut from your budget.
+Remember, health insurance is one of the things you should never cut from your budget.
 The risks are not worth the potential savings.
 You should cut all fun and luxury items from your budget completely before you stop carrying health insurance.
-In some cases, a HDHP will make it easier for you to maintain health insurance.
+And in some cases, a HDHP will make it easier for you to maintain health insurance.